sparktacusdemo/tweets_realtime_nlp_analysis/README.md

 ## Project's Presentation

 ### Purpose <br>
-Real-time Analyze the tweets, by applying NLP algorithms.
+This Big Data system analyze the tweets, in Real Time, by applying NLP algorithms.
 The application will bring us insights about a specific subject,or theme.
-For example, the app can analyze the sentiment (negative, positive, neutral) of a set of tweets that concern a specific topic.
+For example, the app can analyze the sentiment (negative, positive, neutral) of a set of tweets that concern a specific topic or brand or personality.
+Reliable and scalable, this system operates in a fully distributed environment.
 <br>

 ### Technical Environment <br>